 The requirements for cost analysis are rooted in a handful of decisions and guidance documents set forth by the California Public Utilities Commission (CPUC).
-Importantly, the California Standard Practice Manual establishes requirements for project and measure costs as required inputs for cost effectiveness tests.3 While the range of costs that must be quantified depends upon the test to be computed, the costs for
+Importantly, the California Standard Practice Manual establishes requirements for project and measure costs as required inputs for cost effectiveness tests.
+While the range of costs that must be quantified depends upon the test to be computed, the costs for the TRC, the primary indicator of cost effectiveness for IOU energy efficiency programs), include "all equipment costs, installation, operations and maintenance, cost of removal (less salvage value), and

-2 The net-to-gross ratio has a significant effect but was not included in this test.
+&lt;sup>2 The net-to-gross ratio has a significant effect but was not included in this test.

-3 California Public Utilities Commission (CPUC).
+&lt;sup>3 California Public Utilities Commission (CPUC).
 2001.
 California Standard Practice Manual.
 Economic Analysis of Demand-Side Programs and Projects.
 October.